Alex Breckenridge winning the Junior National Cross-Country at Hamilton in 1953

 The cross-country season following he joined Victoria Park AAC.
 He found cross-country racing hard going but was pleased at finishing 17th and last counting man in VP’s winning team in the Scottish Youths Championship (1950).
 With his training based on the lines followed by Andy Forbes, he became popularly known as ‘The Third Man’ in the track season reducing his handicap from 125 yards to 60 yards.
 He had twelve places – ten thirds and two seconds.
 Best mile time, 4 mins 39 secs.

 Cross-country 1950-51 saw him stepped with seniors in VP’s winning Midlands relay team.
-He won his club’s junior and finished (team Pos) in the National 7 Miles Cross-country.
+He won his club’s junior and finished eighth, second team, in the National 7 Miles Cross-country.

 Track 1951, training four times a week – Tuesday, Thursday, Saturday and Sunday along the orthodox lines (schedule, time trials, etc).
 He won a few handicap prizes and several two mile team prizes.
 His mile time lowered to 4 min 31 sec but he failed to qualify for the mile final at the championships.
 The following cross-country season he was out to do better.
 He trained extra nights and extended his mileage.
 But after all, he finished further back and he began to conclude that he was not meant to shine at the game though he could continue to be a useful team man.”